gsdriver/blackjack-game-server/README.md

 ```

 After retrieving the gameState, the client communicates with the server by issuing a POST command.
+Each of these commands expects a payload key/value pair containing the userID field from the JSON
-Each of these commands can only be accepted if set in the possibleActions array of the current
+object retrieved from the previous GET command.
+The first list of commands can only be accepted
-gameState associated with this userID.
+if set in the possibleActions array.
 The return value for all of these is a JSON object representing
 the new game state after taking this action:

  * `hit` - The player will take another card